VESTALLICA/vL-pedspawner/README.md

 the most advanced ped/npc spawner/placer in FiveM.

-resource also features a ped patrol route and relationship maker in the client folder.
+resource also features a ped patrol route maker and relationship creator in the client folder.

 based off https://github.com/Lanzaned-Enterprises/LENT-PedSpawner